 You’re getting on an airplane for the first time in your life and you have no idea what to expect?
 That’s fine – we’ve all been there at one point in our lives.
 It’s a nerve-racking experience, and the only thing you can do to make it better is prepare.

-Which is exactly what we’ll help you do with this comprehensive guide.
+This is exactly what we’ll help you do with this comprehensive guide.
 We’ll take you through your first flight step-by-step, from when you should start packing to how you should properly deplane.

-With our detailed tips for first time flyers, everyone around you will think you’re a veteran flyer, so keep on reading!
+With our detailed travel tips for first time flyers, everyone around you will think you’re a veteran flyer, so keep on reading!

-There’s a lot of things that you need to do before you even get to the airport, and we are starting with those!
+There are a lot of things that you need to do before you even get to the airport, and we are starting with those!

 If you want your first flight to go smoothly, you should be well prepared and give yourself plenty of time for everything.
 So, you should pack your bags a couple days before your flight, and not the morning of it.

 I like to pack my main suitcase two days before my trip, because that gives me enough time to pack absolutely everything I need, and wash any clothes that I might have worn but I want to bring on my trip.

 If you’re bring a suitcase and a smaller bag, I recommend you pack the small bag the night before your flight.
 Put the items you know you won’t need in the morning inside it, and you can just throw in your toothbrush and phone charger once you’ve gotten ready for the airport.

 If you leave everything to the last minute, you’ll have a very stressful morning, and chances are you won’t get to the airport as early as you’d like.
 Give yourself enough time in the days leading up to your flight, and everything will go smoothly.